Render MCP Server

 - A user prompts Cursor to "List my Render services".

-- Cursor intelligently detects that its Render MCP server supports actions relevant to the prompt.
+- Cursor intelligently detects that the Render MCP server supports actions relevant to the prompt.

 - Cursor directs the MCP server to execute the